prometheus/prometheus/docs/querying/basics.md

 ### String literals

-Strings may be specified as literals in single quotes, double quotes or backticks.
+Strings may be specified as literals in single quotes, double quotes, or backticks.

 PromQL follows the same [escaping rules as